2018–19 Real Madrid CF season

 The 2018–19 season was Real Madrid Club de Fútbol's 115th season in existence and the club's 88th consecutive season in the top flight of Spanish football.
 It covered a period from 1 July 2018 to 30 June 2019.
 The season is widely described as one of the worst campaigns in the club's modern history.
-It was also the first season since 2008–09 without the club's record goalscorer Cristiano Ronaldo, who departed for Juventus in the summer of 2018.
+It was also the first season since 2008–09 without the club's record goalscorer Cristiano Ronaldo, who departed for Juventus in the summer of 2018, having won 15 trophies altogether since his debut.

 Summary

 Pre-season

 After Zinedine Zidane's departure, Madrid announced on 12 June 2018, that Julen Lopetegui would take over the head coaching position.

 On 22 June 2018, Madrid announced their first signing of the season, adding Andriy Lunin to the squad.
 On 5 July 2018, Madrid signed Álvaro Odriozola.
 Five days later, Madrid agreed to sell Cristiano Ronaldo to Juventus for €117 million.

 Thibaut Courtois joined Madrid on 8 August 2018 from Chelsea, while Mateo Kovačić moved to Chelsea on loan.